 Using the mode choice model, person trips classified by trip purpose are separated into automobile and transit trips and auto person trips are converted to vehicle trips based on vehicle occupancy factors.
 These vehicle trip tables are summed and converted to origin-destination format and assigned to the appropriate highway network (base year or forecast year).
 This is a 24-hour capacity restraint assignment performed at the TAZ level.
 Multiple iterations of the capacity restraint model precede computation of the final assignment results.
 The model adjusts link impedance between iterations, based on each link's assigned V/C ratio.
 The weighted average of the assigned volumes from the preceding iterations is used to calculate the V/C ratio.
 The impedance adjustment function used in this model is based on the FHWA impedance adjustment function.
 This function assumes impedance is based on a "zero-volume" link speed.
-However, since traditional coding of Texas highway networks used a 24-hour speed rather than a zero-volume speed, a modified version of the FHWA impedance adjustment function assumes form the process highway networks used a 24-hour speed rather than a zero-volume speed, a modified version of the FHWA impedance
+However, since traditional coding of Texas highway networks used a 24-hour speed rather than a zero-volume speed, a modified version of the FHWA impedance adjustment function was developed, which is represented by the following formula: